Cream-yj/Cream-yj.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤔 About me
-Yunjie Yao（姚蕴杰） is a first year Master student at <a href ="https://sist.shanghaitech.edu.cn/">School of Information Science and Technology</a>, <a href="https://www.shanghaitech.edu.cn/#">ShanghaiTech Unvieristy</a> advised by <a href='https://faculty.sist.shanghaitech.edu.cn/liquan/'>Prof. Quan Li（李权）</a>.
+Yunjie Yao (姚蕴杰) is a first year Master student at <a href ="https://sist.shanghaitech.edu.cn/">School of Information Science and Technology</a>, <a href="https://www.shanghaitech.edu.cn/#">ShanghaiTech Unvieristy</a> advised by <a href='https://faculty.sist.shanghaitech.edu.cn/liquan/'>Prof. Quan Li (李权)</a>.
 I received my bachelor's degree in Information and Computing Science at <a href="https://soms.bjtu.edu.cn/">School of Mathematics and Statistics</a> from <a href="https://www.bjtu.edu.cn/">Beijing Jiaotong University</a>.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->